rolandwalker/flyspell-lazy/README.markdown

 `flyspell-mode` does not use idle timers but a subtle combination of hooks and `sit-for`.)

-This package also turns off `flyspell-mode` completely for certain buffers.
+This package also forces `flyspell-mode` off completely for certain buffers.

 To use this library, add the following to your ~/.emacs